reymon359/how-to-live/advices/Don't be emotionally attached to money and material things/index.md

 ---
 name: "Don't be emotionally attached to money and material things"
-Categories: ['Material things', 'Money', 'Happiness', 'Minimalism']
+Categories: ['Material things', 'Guilt', 'Money', 'Happiness', 'Minimalism']
 ---
 # Don't be emotionally attached to money and material things